Barrie Ward (born January 30, 1949) is a Canadian broadcaster, journalist. writer

 and educator.

-Ward has long been one of the most easily recognized voices on the Saskatchewan radio scene, He started his
+Ward had one of the most easily recognized voices on the Saskatchewan radio scene, He started his

 broadcasting career with CFQC radio in Saskatoon in 1968, where he hosted the